oraclekid12/rulebook2024/content.md

 which these effects take place.
 Along with effects generated by cards, there are other effects that are resolved during the unlock phase:

-If you have the Edge, you may gain 1 pool from the blood bank.
+- If you have the **Edge**, you may gain 1 pool from the blood bank.\

-> **ADVANCED RULES**\
-> \
-> Some cards have a burn option icon.\
-> \
-> This icon means that a Methuselah who does not control a minion who
-> meets the requirements of this card or is not a legal target, may discard it during ANY
-> Methuselah's unlock phase and replace it.\
-> \
-> Each Methuselah is limited to one such discard each unlock phase.\
+- If a **card you control is contested**, you may decide to continue the contest.\
+- If a **title of a vampire you control is contested**, you may decide to continue the contest.

 > **ADVANCED RULES**\
 > \